dfinity/portal/docs/developer-docs/integrations/exchange-rate/exchange-rate-canister.md

 The XRC provides this data in response to requests made by other canisters.
 A request made by another canister is composed of a base asset, a quote asset, and an optional UNIX epoch timestamp.

 An **asset** is a record consisting of a symbol (such as "ICP") and a class (either 'Cryptocurrency' or 'FiatCurrency').
-The base and quote asset can be any combination of cryptocurrency and fiat currency assets, such as ICP/USD, USD/EUR, BTC/ICP, etc. The timestamp parameter enables the functionality for historic rates to be requested.
+The base and quote asset can be any combination of cryptocurrency and fiat currency assets, such as ICP/USD, USD/EUR, BTC/ICP, etc. The timestamp parameter enables the functionality for historical rates to be requested.
 If no timestamp is provided, the exchange rate for the current time is returned by default.

 ## Usage
 The canister ID of the XRC is `uf6dk-hyaaa-aaaaq-qaaaq-cai`.